Quantum Gravitational Sensor for Space Debris: Introduction

 We will first make a brief review about sensing with matter-wave interferometers in the language of Feynman's path integral approach (Sec.~\ref{section2}).
 As will be shown, the phase fluctuation density in the frequency space can be factorized into a noise part (described by the corresponding power spectrum density) multiplied by the trajectory part (described by the so-called transfer function).
-Then, we will establish a three dimensional model for the GGN caused by external objects, in particular, obtaining the relation between local acceleration noise and phase fluctuation (Sec.~\ref{3D}), and show that it reduces to the two-dimensional model from \cite{PhysRevD.30.732} (see Appendix~\ref{AppendixB}).
-We will apply the model to evaluate the possibility of tracking slow moving matter in Earth-based laboratories and space debris in the proximity of satellites using the Mesoscopic Interference for Metric and Curvature (MIMAC) and Gravitational wave interferometer \cite{Marshman:2018upe} (Sec.~\ref{nearGGN}), and give a comparison to the Quantum Gravity Entanglement of Masses (QGEM) dual interferometer \cite{PhysRevLett.119.240401, ICTS,Toros:2020dbf} (see Appendix~\ref{AppendixB}).
-We will conclude by estimating the interferometric requirements for probing the GGN generated by planetary motion and outer solar system black holes (Sec.~\ref{bh}).
+Then, we will establish a three dimensional model for the GGN as a signal caused by moving the external objects, in particular, obtaining the relation between the local acceleration noise and phase fluctuation (Sec.~\ref{3D}).
+We will also show that it recovers the two-dimensional model of Ref.~\cite{PhysRevD.30.732} in a specific limit (see Appendix~\ref{appendix}).
+We will apply our model to evaluate the possibility of tracking slow moving matter in an earth-based laboratories and space debris in the proximity of satellites using the Mesoscopic Interference for Metric and Curvature (MIMAC) and Gravitational wave interferometer \cite{Marshman:2018upe} (Sec.~\ref{nearGGN}), and give a comparison to the quantum gravity induced-entanglement of masses (QGEM) which involves dual interferometer \cite{PhysRevLett.119.240401, ICTS,Toros:2020dbf} (see Appendix~\ref{AppendixB}).